Technology

 The term Dynamic Stiffness originates from the dynamic measurement method applied in Myoton technology.
 The inverse of stiffness is compliance.

-Logarithmic Decrement [arb] characterizes the dampening of tissue oscillation.
+Logarithmic Decrement [relative unit] characterizes the dampening of tissue oscillation.

 The faster the tissue oscillation fades, the higher the dissipation of mechanical energy induced by the measurement impulse.